Prenuptial Agreements

 • The length of the marriage.

-• Were there any unforeseen circumstances arising from the agreement which would make it unjust to hold the parties to it?
+• Did any unexpected issues from the agreement make it unfair to enforce it?

 In a 2015 case, WW v HW [2015] EWHC 1844, the court gave substantial weight to a prenuptial agreement.

-So, looking at these cases, it can be argued that the English courts are indeed open to prenuptial agreements.
+So, looking at these cases, it can be argued that the English courts are open to prenuptial agreements.

 In 2020, the Australian Family Law Act was amended to enable parties to enter into binding financial agreements before, during, or after the marriage.
 If the contract complies with all the requirements, it supersedes the court’s jurisdiction.